-While test centers are open in many locations for the August test, many students are starting to get the disappointing news that their testing center is closed for the August test date.
+While test centers are open in many locations for the August test, many students are starting to get the disappointing news that their testing center is closed for the August test date and their SAT is cancelled.

 As the confusion over SAT testing sites continues, we at MEK Review are dedicated to informing you of your choices.